raesian/SeattleLungProject/team.markdown

 Billanna (Billie) is currently a Research Scientist and baby PI under the direction/training of Dr. Michael S. Mulligan.
 She received her BS in Biology at Seattle University, furthered her studies by obtaining an MPH, and now completing her doctorate.
 Her research background is in bone marrow and solid organ transplant immunology with focus in tolerance induction/mechanisms, GVHD, and regulatory T cells.
 Majority of her research history has been at Fred Hutchinson Cancer Research Center and she continues to do collaborative research with those investigators.
 She continues her research using cell immunotherapy in pulmonary diseases and as a platform for tolerance induction in a solid organ transplant setting.
 Outside of research she continues to play volleyball at the top level in the region and runs a volleyball club/training program.

+## Pablo Sanchez, MD

+### Acting Assistant Professor

+Pablo is a Thoracic Surgeon and an Assistant Professor with the Division of Cardiothoracic Surgery at the University of Washington.
+In November 2009 he was recruited by the University of Maryland Artificial Organ Laboratory to establish an ex vivo lung perfusion laboratory.
+In August of 2012 his team performed the first lung transplant in the U.S. using EVLP to screen donor lungs that were initially deemed not transplantable due to poor quality.
+Currently, he is one of three national Principal Investigators for the NOVEL trial.
+This FDA clinical trial is investigating the safety of EVLP to screen the unused donor pool.
+He has trained and helped centers in the United States, Europe and Asia to start their EVLP programs.

+Pablo recently moved to the University of Washington to expand his work on EVLP.
+As a member of the Center for Lung Biology, his goal is to continue to investigate the use and clinical translation therapies administered during EVLP to ameliorate the effects of Ischemia Reperfusion Injury while improving lung transplant outcomes.

 <img src="{{ site.baseurl }}/img/BBeardProfile.png" width="200px" />

 ## Brian Beard, PhD